February 28th

 Every effort has a result.
 Though one should not be attached or desirous of a certain outcome, one should certainly be thoughtful about the fruitfulness of his efforts.

 There are some basic requirements for a recipient of vidyā.
-He should have value for values, act righteously, have a purpose in life, be humble and be prepared to serve.
+He should have value for values, act righteously, have a purpose in life, be humble, and be prepared to serve.
 An absence of any of these qualities will not qualify him as a good student.
 These qualities are essential because they aid in his quest for knowledge and in turn, his growth.

-The verse says that giving vidyā to someone without these qualifications is as futile as planting a flourishing seed in a barren land.
+The verse says that giving vidyā (knowledge) to someone without these qualifications is as futile as planting a flourishing seed in a barren land.
 Although the seed is good, it can't yield anything due to its circumstances and surroundings.
 Similarly, educating an unqualified person is a waste of time and energy.

 pada vigrahaH: